Engineers and Overseas Studies

 For me, one of the greatest parts of my study abroad experience was the opportunity to interact with brilliant, interesting, and fun professors and graduate students from another university.
 If I had known how awesome the people would be in Australia, I would have been even more sold on the program than I was already. -- BOSP Australia Alum

-During Autumn Quarter, students in the Stanford Program in Australia focus on topics in Australian coastal studies at various locations in Queensland, including the Great Barrier Reef.
+During Autumn Quarter, students in the Stanford Program in Australia focus on topics in Australian coastal studies at various locations in Queensland, including the Great Barrier Reef and Sydney.
 This program has been established in collaboration with the University of Queensland, School of Biological Sciences.
-Up to 48 students are enrolled in four required academic modules: Coral Reef Ecosystems, Coastal Forest Ecosystems, Freshwater Systems, and Australian Studies.
+Up to 48 students are enrolled in four required academic modules: Coral Reef Ecosystems, Coastal Ecosystems, Terrestrial Ecology and Conservation, and Australian Studies.
 Civil and Environmental Engineering has approved credit for some of these courses.
 In addition, students complete Targeted Research Projects on selected topics under the supervision of University of Queensland instructors.
-This opportunity to do hands-on research will greatly enhance students’ research skills and their appreciation of issues Australia faces as it deals with ecotourism and protection of the Great Barrier Reef.
-Because this program is field-based with limited access to the Internet, SCPD courses are not available for engineering students in Australia.
+This opportunity to conduct original, individual, field-based research will greatly enhance students’ research skills and their appreciation of environmental and societal issues within Australia with topic options including the threats to Australia’s natural environment caused by human activity, platypus abundance and activity, mangroves, saltmarshes and climate change mitigation, or plastics at Heron Island, to name a few.
+Because this program is field-based with limited Internet access, SCPD courses are not available for engineering students in Australia.

 My internship experience really complemented what I’d learned in my engineering classes.
 In fact, I felt that I received two educations for the price of one.
 I did a long internship, and it was worth it.
 Doing a long internship means you can learn more, show more effort, and the company gets a better feel for you.
 They might even hire you back.
 I’m a very obvious example of staying longer.
 I’m back in Germany now working for the same company as a permanent employee.

 Students without previous German language experience can enroll in beginning intensive German in Berlin in Autumn or Winter Quarter, or they must take a minimum of one quarter of German prior to arrival in Spring Quarter.
 The equivalent of three quarters of German is required before beginning a Krupp Internship.
 This is the minimum; some hosts might require a higher level of proficiency.
 Internships tend to be more rewarding for those engineering students – advanced junior, senior, and co-term – who have already taken a number of engineering courses; product design students must have a portfolio of work proofs.
-Past internship hosts have included: Bosch, BMW, 3M Germany, DLR, ELHA-Maschinenbau, enbeeze, KIWI.KI, SAP, Siemens, Volkswagen, and Fraunhofer Institutes for Mechanical Engineers and Computer Scientists; Bayer, Sanofi-Aventis Deutschland GmbH, Max-Delbrück Center for Molecular Medicine, and Max-Planck-Institutes for Chemical Engineers; Bosch, Infineion, Hello, Siemens and Sumolight for Electrical Engineers; Arcadis Deutschland, Berlin Senat Department for Urban Development, Hochtief, and Fraunhofer Institutes for Architects and Civil Engineers; and Brandenburg Economic Development Board Potsdam, Cassantec, Continental Automotive, Deutsche Bahn, Deutsche Bank, quirin bank, and Rolls Royce Deutschland for Management Science & Engineering and Economics students.
+Past internship hosts have included: Bosch, BMW, DLR, ELHA-Maschinenbau, enbeeze, KIWI.KI, N26 (direct bank), SAP, Siemens, Volkswagen, and Fraunhofer Institutes for Mechanical Engineers and Computer Scientists; Bayer, Sanofi-Aventis, Max-Delbrück Center for Molecular Medicine, Max-Planck-Institutes and Younicos for Chemical Engineers; Bosch, Infineon, Hella, Siemens and Sumolight for Electrical Engineers; Arcadis Deutschland, Berlin Senate Department for Urban Development, Lüthje Soetbeer Architektur, and Fraunhofer Institutes for Architects and Civil Engineers; and Brandenburg Economic Development Board Potsdam, Cassantec, Continental Automotive, Deutsche Bahn, Deutsche Bank, quirin bank, and Rolls Royce Deutschland for Management Science & Engineering and Economics students.
 After returning to campus students can work with the Department of German Studies to reflect on their internship experiences in writing and earn academic credit for doing so.
 See the program overview for program details and internship profiles.
 Because all coursework at the Berlin Center satisfies German Studies departmental requirements for the major and minor, some engineering students who have studied in Berlin have even graduated with a German Studies minor or double major.

 ENGR 40M will be offered in Autumn, Winter and Spring and ENGR 50 is offered as tutored video in all three quarters.
 Engineering students can also enroll in one SCPD course from a selected list.
 For additional details see the course list.